sta310-sp22/website/content/syllabus/index.md

 ## Course Learning Objectives

-By the end of the semester, you will...
+By the end of the semester, you will be able to ...

-UPDATE
+- describe generalized linear models (GLMs) as a unified framework.
+- explain how specific models fit into the GLM framework, including extensions for correlated data.
+- identify the appropriate model given the data and analysis objective.
+- analyze real-world data by fitting and interpreting GLMs.
+- use R Markdown to write reproducible reports and GitHub for version control and collaboration.
+- effectively communicate results from statistical analyses to a general audience.

 ## Course community